techkaduna/calculatorPy-MLH/README.md

 # CalculatorPy
+## This version is for the completion of the MLH fellowship application.
-This project is intended to be a multi-function calculator proudly written in python and Kivy languages.
+This is the intended to be a multi-function calculator proudly written in python and Kivy languages.